Pricing for ubitricity-operated charging stations

 Peak tariff

-• We will be reducing our standard pricing rate to 52p per kWh between the hours of 7pm-4pm.
+• We will be introducing an off-peak rate of 44p per kWh between the hours of midnight-7am.

-• We will be introducing peak pricing of 72p per kWh between the hours of 4pm-7pm
+• We will offer a standard tariff of 55p per kWh between the hours of 7am-4pm and 8pm-midnight.

-• This has affected charge point in these local authorities.
+• This has affected charge points in these local authorities.

 • In a small minority of charge points where smart charging is not available, we instead will have one flat rate of 54p per kWh.